 As with Rick Scott, Jeb Bush is continuing to have Common Core problems.
 So much so, that in an interview with the Washington Post's Jennifer Rubin, he didn't do his usual bashing of Common Core opponents, but rather blamed Barak Obama for the conditional waivers associated with No Child Left Behind.
 Rubin writes with our comments: Bush may be best known for his education reforms in Florida and his continuing efforts to see comprehensive reform throughout the country.
 He admits, however, "In the last year or year and a half there has been a stalling-out of the comprehensive reform movement."
 Common Core has been in the middle of this, with supporters advocating the adoption of high standards originally developed by the states and critics characterizing them as the administration's attempt to take over education.
 This is a distraction, in Bush's view, along with less central issues like the amount of testing required of children.

 COMMENT: This continues to show Bush's tone deafness as both in survey after survey and in numerous scholarly papers, the perception and evidence for federal overreach is plain to see.
 And if he continues to think that testing is merely a distraction when it takes 40% of instructional time, does not aid teaching, psychologically profiles and career tracks kids, and makes profound decisions for their lives based on just a few tests that are written to be failed, then he will continue to have major problems with the public.

 Interestingly, Bush does not castigate Common Core critics for peddling misinformation about the state-developed standards.
 Instead he invokes a theme conservatives find familiar: "The principal reason [for the fight] has been the president.
 There is no trust he will faithfully enforce the law."
 He points to the administration's conditioning No Child Left Behind waivers on adoption of Common Core or equivalent standards, a practice driven not by legislation but by executive whim.
-"I Read more
+"I respect the Read more

 |Older Posts »|